The Peggy Notebaert Nature Museum is an accessible and affordable family destination located in the heart of Chicago’s Lincoln Park neighborhood.

 - Kids Museum Passports: A Kids Museum Passport is good for free on-site admission for two adults and two children.
 They can be checked out at Chicago Public Library branches.

-- Eating is permitted only in designated eating areas: Nature’s Lunchbox and the Ravine.
+- Eating is permitted only in designated eating areas: Nature’s Lunchbox (indoor) and the Ravine (outdoor).

 - Social distancing is encouraged throughout the building, during programming, and on the Museum grounds.

-Our decision to close our building and now to reopen were informed by science, and we will continue to follow the science throughout the pandemic.
+Our decisions are informed by science, and we will continue to follow the science throughout the pandemic.
 Click here for additional details about our reopening safety procedures as well as our reopening Frequently Asked Questions.

 Guests can also shop our online store and choose to have their purchases shipped to them or available for pick up at the Nature Museum from 10am to 3pm.
 Click here to browse our online store.